apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 If this is the first DAG file you are looking at, please note that this Python script is interpreted by Airflow and is a configuration file for your data pipeline.
-For a complete introduction to DAG files, please look at the core :doc:`Airflow tutorial<tutorial>` which covers DAG structure and definitions extensively.
+For a complete introduction to DAG files, please look at the core :doc:`fundamentals tutorial<fundamentals>` which covers DAG structure and definitions extensively.